 “The connection is really contentious, because the origins of the Frito pie remain shrouded in mystery—much like the way the dish is shrouded in the Frito bag,” Cline says.

 Durham acknowledges that the preponderance of history leans toward a Texas origin but adds, with a smile, “I will just ignore that truth.”

-OLGA MARTINEZ HAD HER FIRST Frito pie at the Woolworth’s, and it reminded her of home.
+OLGA GARCIA HAD HER FIRST Frito pie at the Woolworth’s, and it reminded her of home.
 “My mother made something like it, with fried tortilla strips topped with red chile and meat.”